d-roak/d-roak/README.md

 ## 👋 Olá
 Hi, I am Carvalho, and I build stuff.
 I love p2p systems, and I am a security enthusiast.
-Currently, I am working on something for improving the internet and enabling web3 to scale effectively.
+Currently, I am a PhD student at NOVA SST researching how to improve the internet and enable web3 to scale effectively.

 You can check my websites [jpldcarvalho.com](https://jpldcarvalho.com/) (user friendly) and [jpldcarvalho.sh](https://jpldcarvalho.sh/) (geek friendly).